 “I think this is one of those cases where perfect is the enemy of good.
 Rewriting content is a big undertaking and can lead to years of delays.
 I have found that automated conversion accompanied by partial rewrites get you most of the way there, but years earlier,” noted Mark Gross.

 About Data Conversion Laboratory, Inc. (DCL)

 Since 1981, DCL has been a leader in helping organizations maximize the value of their content assets investment through digitization and organization, making reuse easier, and providing greater accessibility.
 DCL’s teams are experts in converting content into all structured formats, including XML, S1000D, SGML, proprietary schemas, and others.
 With DCL’s process, content quality is vastly improved, systems are future-proofed, redundancies are eliminated, and revenue opportunities are expanded.
 DCL uses its advanced technology and U.S.-based project management teams to help solve the most complex conversion challenges securely, accurately and on time.
+DCL is the industry leader in XML content conversion, DITA conversion, S1000D conversion, SPL conversion services, and so much more.
 DCL is a multi-year winner of EContent’s Top 100 companies.